Cloth Nappies 101

 - Use an airy basket as your dry pail – more airflow means less smells as it evaporates the water from urine to stop the formation of ammonia.

 With a good wash routine, you shouldn’t have issues with smells.
 Left untreated, ammonia can cause nappy rash and degrades your nappy inserts.
-Check your bamboo/hemp/cotton inserts for holes – this is a sure sign of ammonia burn.
+Check your bamboo/hemp/cotton inserts for small holes – this is a sure sign of ammonia burn.

 If it’s more musty smell – ensure your nappies are completely dry before putting away.
 Also note that teething, illness and changes to diet can contribute to higher ammonia levels in urine too!